DOI

 Prerequisites

-After some experimenting, I landed on an approach that uses xsv to space the columns and less to view the result.2 But I needed to build both those tools from source: xsv has a column alignment bug that is fixed by using the latest version of the csv crate, and only recent versions of less have the header option.
+After some experimenting, I landed on an approach that uses qsv to space the columns and less to view the result.2 The qsv GitHub releases come with pre-compiled binaries for many systems, which makes it easy to install.
+However, only recent versions of less have the header option, so you might need to install a fresh version.

-Assuming you have Rust and command-line development tools (e.g. make and gcc) installed, here is how you can build xsv and less:
+Assuming you have command-line development tools (e.g. make and gcc) installed, here is how you can build the current recommended version of less (685 at the time of writing):

 ./configure --prefix="$HOME"/.local # adjust as necessary based on where you want the executable